 “At a young age my parents helped me realize how fortunate I was and that a lot of people could be in a better place in life with just a little assistance,” said Rachel.
 “Volunteering is not about putting a band-aid on issues that our communities face, but assisting community members to make change.”

-The foreign languages and literatures department has played a fundamental role in Rachel broadening her horizons at Meredith.
+The world languages and cultures department has played a fundamental role in Rachel broadening her horizons at Meredith.
 It has been a resource in her volunteer work and even led to her studying abroad in Spain.

 “The department has been instrumental in me finding passions that I didn’t know I had,” said Rachel.
 “The faculty here saw something in me as a freshman and helped push me into things I was nervous about and made me confident in my potential.”